Abidjan: Problems with urban network

 The urban network is disrupted, as Abidjan has seen its population double every seven years since 1945.
 Rural people are attracted by the opportunities of the city.
-Abidjan represents 45% of city dwellers in the Côte d'Ivoire and 20% of the overall population.
+Abidjan represents 45% of city dwellers in Ivory Coast and 20% of the overall population.
 The city is by far the country's largest, dwarfing the second-largest city, Bouaké (which had 542,082 inhabitants in 2014) as well as the political capital, Yamoussoukro (207,412 inhabitants).

 Urban squalor

 Since the 2006 Probo Koala toxic waste dumping incident, significant efforts have been made to address waste management issues in Abidjan.
-In 2006, a contract was signed between China and Côte d'Ivoire: a Chinese company handling urban waste and industrial plans to treat all waste district this transformation also create daily cleaning.
+In 2006, a contract was signed between China and Ivory Coast: a Chinese company handling urban waste and industrial plans to treat all waste district this transformation also create daily cleaning.

 French nongovernmental organisation ACTED rolled out a three-part project across three districts of Abidjan in 2016, establishing street cleaning, waste collection and hygiene training.
 ACTED spokesperson Jérémy Lescot described the project as "a fine success".